What You Should Know About This Degree

 - How long does it take to complete this online degree?
 The amount of time it takes to complete a master’s degree in nursing depends on several factors.
 A typical program takes two years to complete, with most students completing 36 to 48 credits.

 Another important consideration is financing your education.
-The cost to complete a nurse practitioner program varies by program; however, many funding opportunities are available, including scholarships, loans, and grants.
+The cost to complete a nurse practitioner program varies by program.
+Many funding opportunities are available, including scholarships, loans, and grants.
 If you’re currently employed, ask your employer about tuition reimbursement.